 All of the Isokinetic rehabilitation centres are equipped with spacious and bright open-space gyms, equipped with medically certified Technogym machines, alongside other specialist Sports Medicine and Orthopaedic rehabilitation equipment to support the delivery of therapeutic exercise.

 At Isokinetic London, located in Central London, on Harley Street, an historic street of the world of medicine, we have three well equipped and interconnected gym environments.

 In the Isokinetic gyms, the rehabilitation physiotherapist will support you in every phase of therapeutic exercise, from the strength and flexibility based exercises, through to manual therapy and cardiovascular exercise.

-Each rehabilitation session in the gym lasts from 120 to 150 minutes.
+Each rehabilitation session in the gym lasts approximately 90 minutes.

 At Isokinetic, sports rehabilitation means bringing the patient back to their full functional recovery.
 This means you do not accept the simple resolution of the symptoms.
 We want you to be focused on the complete recovery of functionality, which of course is always different for each individual Patient.